ganeshborkar31/Fastapi_user_manegment/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+- This project is licensed under the MIT License.
-Contact
+## Contact

 For questions or feedback, feel free to reach out:

-Your Name: your-email@example.com
+Your Name: ganeshborkar107@gmail.com

 GitHub: ganeshborkar31